canton7/Simple.Migrations/README.md

 Well, we create a new `SimpleMigrator`, passing in the assembly to search for migrations, the database connection to use to talk to the database, and the version provider to use.

 What's a version provider?
-SimpleMigrations uses a table inside your database to track which version the database is at.
+Simple.Migrations uses a table inside your database to track which version the database is at.
-Since difference databases (SQLite, PostgreSQL, etc) will need different commands to create and modify that table, SimpleMigrations uses a version provider to provide that ability.
+Since difference databases (SQLite, PostgreSQL, etc) will need different commands to create and modify that table, Simple.Migrations uses a version provider to provide that ability.
 There are a few built-in version providers, or you can easily write your own, see below.

 Finally, we create and run a `ConsoleRunner`.